Prescribing practicalities

 In some patients, the doses of concomitant ASMs may be proactively reduced proactively to prevent AEs, once patients have reached the 100mg/day dose of ONTOZRY® if their seizures are improving.9

 A panel of seven epileptologists developed recommendations for initiating ONTOZRY® in adults using a modified Delphi process.
-Key recommendations included:2
+Key recommendations included:3

-• To reduce the risk of adverse effects during ONTOZRY® titration:
+• To reduce the risk of adverse events during adjunctive ONTOZRY® titration:

 • Lower the dose of clobazam, phenytoin, and phenobarbital due to their known drug–drug interactions with ONTOZRY®